 This is the oldest scheme among the National Savings instruments.
 The scheme has been designed to encourage the small savers and to meet their day to day needs.
 This is an ordinary account and frequent withdrawals ( thrice a week) can be made through this account.

-The account can be opened by Pakistani National as well as Foreign National being a single adult, two adults in their joint names with the options of payable to the holders jointly (Joint-A ) or payable to either (Joint-B), any minor of whom he is a guardian.
+The account can be opened by Pakistani National as well as Foreign National being a single adult, two adults in their joint names with the options of payable to the holders jointly (Joint-A ) or payable to either (Joint-B), on behalf of any minor of whom he is a guardian.
 Institutions may also invest individual funds such as pension, gratuity, superannuation, contributory provident funds and trusts etc.

 To download application form in editable Adobe Acrobat format, please click here.